 - Overall and major minimum GPAs of 2.7

 Employers may require additional credits, higher GPAs or other criteria for eligibility.
 Also, because employers make the hiring decisions, VCU cannot guarantee that an eligible student will be hired into a co-op position.

-For more information about the co-op program, visit the School of Engineering Career Services website.
+For more information about the co-op program, visit the College of Engineering Career Services website.